Michael O'Leary (businessman): Ryanair career

 In 2003, O'Leary purchased a taxi license plate for his Mercedes-Benz S-Class under the name O'Leary Cabs, enabling it to be classified as a taxi so that he could legally make use of Dublin's bus lanes to speed up his car journeys around the city.
 A press report suggested that since he had stopped driving his own taxi, he has employed a driver with full PSV licence.
 In 2005, the Irish transport minister expressed concern at this abuse by O'Leary and others.

 In 2007, O'Leary was forced to retract a claim that Ryanair had cut emissions of carbon dioxide by half over the previous five years because the claim should have been that emissions "per passenger" had been cut by half.
 He has been reported to have impersonated a journalist in an attempt to find information passed on to a newspaper following a safety incident on a Ryanair flight.
 On occasion, he has apologised for personal attacks under threat of legal action.
 He has been criticised by a judge for lying, who said he was lucky not to be found guilty of contempt of court.
 He has also been criticised for dismissing concerns about climate change as "complete nonsense".

 Reacting to the decision to close European airspace in April 2010 over worries about the volcanic ash plume from an erupting Icelandic volcano, O'Leary falsely said, "There was no ash cloud.
 It was mythical.
 It's become evident the airspace closure was completely unnecessary."
 One study concluded that serious structural damage to aircraft could have occurred if passenger planes had continued to fly.

 In May 2014, O'Leary was highly critical of a 24-hour strike by Aer Lingus cabin crew.
 Aer Lingus, whose biggest shareholder at the time was Ryanair, had to cancel 200 flights and disrupt travel plans for 200,000 people.
 O'Leary accused Aer Lingus of "mismanagement" of its employee relations, called for the sacking of a board member, and said the striking employees should be punished by having their discount travel incentives withdrawn for a year.

-Participants in the Bilderberg meeting have stated that O'Leary was invited to attend the 2015 meeting.
-He also attended its 2017 meeting.
-In June 2025, O'Leary attended a meeting of the Bilderberg Group, in Stockholm, a secretive meeting of some of the world's most powerful people, described by some as a meeting of the transnational power elite.
+Participants in the Bilderberg Meeting have stated that O'Leary was invited to attend the 2015 meeting.
+He also attended its 2017 meeting and June 2025 meeting.

 In February 2020, O'Leary suggested that airport security should focus on single Muslim men and called obese passengers "monsters".